 According to Healthline, a moisturizer saturated with active ingredients like niacinamide, and salicylic acid is the best find for oily skin.
 The Moisture Balm by SkinQ is found to be a great fit for tropical weather and oily skin.
 Science-backed, this moisture balm locks in hydration and prevents further greasing of the skin.

 Use a Matt non-comedogenic Sunscreen for the skin

 Sun Block is a crucial step in skincare when you are dealing with oily skin for monsoons.
 In such humid weather, the skin tends to appear dull and gets tanned very easily.
 Since applying sunscreen cream is an inevitable step, it is important to look for one which is lightweight and non-greasy.

-The SkinQ Sun Protect Gel.
-Formulated by a dermatologist has inbuilt vitamin C which reduces tanning and brightens skin.
+The SkinQ Sun Protect Ultra Light Gel.
+Formulated by a dermatologist, it has inbuilt vitamin C which reduces tanning and brightens skin.
 It is non-comedogenic (does not clog pores ), nonsticky, and gets easily absorbed giving a matt finish.
 This sunscreen is perfect for monsoon since the skin detests stickiness and greasiness.
-The water-resistant formula of SkinQ Sun Protect Gel also ensures longevity in this sweaty weather.
+The water-resistant formula of SkinQ’s Sun Protect Ultra Light Gel also ensures longevity in this sweaty weather.
 For oily skin care, this step is pivotal.

 Incorporating Clay Mask in your Regimen